culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 A time period represents a period of time, by reference to a specific timespan, or to some identified but maybe unspecified period (cf. PeriodO).

-A timespan represents an temporal intervalby reference to a specific calendar dates.
+A timespan represents an temporal interval by reference to a specific calendar dates.

 Example: